RadaData/radadata/README.md

 2. Spawns 20 download_law worksers, which download particular scheduled law at a time.
 Each worker downloads law files and then marks the law as DONWLOADED (and HAS_TEXT if it has text).

-## clean_jobs
+## cleanup

 #### Example

-`php crawler.php clean_jobs`
+`php console.php cleanup`

 ### What does it do?

-Removes all jobs from the queue.
-Usually, you should run `php crawler.php update` after this.
+Removes all zombie jobs from the pool.